 I’m a long time lover of the to-do list but I must admit that the not-to-do list has been even more powerful.

-Not only in helping me be more productive in the least amount of time I’ve ever had to focus on my own goals, but ensuring I don’t burn out (again) by putting all my energy into ‘busywork.’
+Not only in helping me be more productive in the least amount of time, but ensuring I don’t burn out (again) by putting all my energy into ‘busywork.’

 Busywork is anything that doesn’t move you forward, but rather just spins your wheels while wearing you out (and down) in the process.